 The Digital Kanban Board

-Kanbanize allowed Blondé to digitize their process and make it more Lean by removing the waste generated by the physical board.
-Let’s see how they mapped their workflows in Kanbanize and how some of their actual boards look like today.
+Kanbanize allowed Blondé to undergo a digital transformation by digitizing their process and make it more Lean by removing the waste generated by the physical board.
+Let’s see how they mapped their workflows in Kanbanize and what some of their actual boards look like today.
 Some of the most used features in Blondé include:

 - Business Rules – automating the workflow;